Urinary system development, function and Congenital Malformations of the kidney

 - Urachal sinus is caused by failure of the obliteration of the proximal or distal part of the allantois.

 - Ectopia Vesicae (Extrophy of the bladder) is a rare and severe anomaly where both the anterior abdominal wall and the anterior wall of the bladder are absent and the posterior wall of the bladder (trigone and ureteric orifices) are exposed and protruded to the outside dribbling urine.

 - Congenital recto-vesical fistula.

-- Hypospadius: The urethra opens on the under surface of the glans penis. might be perineal (scrotal), penile, or terminal, It is a common anomaly that might be an isolated defect or may be associated with other anomalies of the male genital system (as a part of ambiguous genitalia).
+- Hypospadias: The urethra opens on the undersurface of the glans penis. might be perineal (scrotal), penile, or terminal, It is a common anomaly that might be an isolated defect or may be associated with other anomalies of the male genital system (as a part of ambiguous genitalia).

 You can subscribe to science online on Youtube from this link: Science Online

 You can download Science Online application on Google Play from this link: Science Online Apps on Google Play